vinodkd/halo/README.md

 1. Run `halo` to enter an interactive shell
 2. Run `halo [file|dir]` to read a file or directory (and potentially "run" something)
 3. Run `halo action [options] [file|dir]` to have an `action` act on a file or directory.
+4. Run `halo gui` to see halo's native IDE

 Here're specific examples of the 3 modes above to show halo's features: